-The evaluator executed the sample testing to reconfirm the execution of the security function by testing items extracted from the developer tests, and the evaluator executed the evaluator independent testing (hereinafter referred to as the "independent testing") to gain further assurance that security functions are certainly implemented, based on the evidence shown by the process of the evaluation.
+The evaluator performed the sample testing to reconfirm the execution of the security functions by the testing items extracted from the developer tests, and the evaluator performed the evaluator independent testing (hereinafter referred to as the "independent testing") to gain further assurance that security functions are certainly implemented, based on the evidence shown in the process of the evaluation.

-The independent testing executed by the evaluator is explained below.
+The independent testing performed by the evaluator is explained below.